 What if they’ve been ‘wrong’ the whole time?
 Scientists are addressing Alzheimer’s disease as if it’s a drug deficiency.
 But they should probably also look into the possibility that AD may be caused by a nutrient deficiency that is brought about by diets that are high in carbs and sugar – a diet that is rampant in the United States.
 100 years ago – when diets were much healthier – there were very low instances of AD.

 The conclusions of the Neuroscience Bulletin show that low levels of Vitamin B1 (also known as thiamine) play a significant role in the progress of Alzheimer’s memory loss.
 When your diet mostly consists of carbs and sugar, it increases your body’s need for B vitamins.
 And vitamin-B deficiency is linked to the abnormalities in the brain.
+Vitamin B and Alzheimers suddenly looks like there is a link.

 The researchers took matters into their own hands.
 They applied lessons from the animal lab to human therapy for Alzheimer’s treatment.

 They experimented on five early-stage Alzheimer’s victims.
 Each patient received 300 milligrams of B1 (Benfotiamine, a fat-soluble form of B1) – a daily vitamin – for a year and six months.
 After which, the participants underwent a PET scan and a series of mental function tests.
+These Vitamin B and Alzheimers treatments started showing some results.

 Even though the participants had a continuous build-up of beta-amyloid found in their brains during the course of the research, the scientists surprisingly discovered that the progression of the brain dysfunction slowed and eventually reversed and improved.
 They also uncovered that the common form of the vitamin B1 found in most multivitamins does not produce this groundbreaking effect.